Aliases for CYSLTR1 Gene

 GeneCards Summary for CYSLTR1 Gene

 CYSLTR1 (Cysteinyl Leukotriene Receptor 1) is a Protein Coding gene.
-Diseases associated with CYSLTR1 include churg-strauss syndrome and asthma.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include leukotriene receptor activity.
-An important paralog of this gene is PTAFR.
+Diseases associated with CYSLTR1 include Asthma and Exercise-Induced Bronchoconstriction.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and leukotriene receptor activity.
+An important paralog of this gene is CYSLTR2.

 Leukotriene and related receptors are activated by the endogenous ligands leukotriene (LT) B4, LTC4, LTD4, LTE4 and 12-HETE.
 Leukotrienes are lipid mediators synthesized from arachidonic acid by lipoxygenase enzymes.
-They act on peroxisome-proliferating receptors (PPARs) as well as the G-protein-coupled leukotriene receptors, and are important in inflammatory signaling pathways.
-Leukotriene and related receptors are high affinity stereoselective receptors that have a wide biological distribution.
-CysLT1 and CysLT2 receptors are expressed most abundantly on myeloid cells.
-CysLT2 has a suppressive effect on CysLT1 expression, suggesting that it has an autoregulatory role on CysLT1 levels.
-The main role of CysLT receptors is contraction of vascular, respiratory and gastrointestinal smooth muscle.
+They are important in inflammatory signaling pathways.